-The Criminal Justice Certificate program is available online and at various locations in Indiana, Kentucky and Ohio to students currently in associate and bachelor's programs, and also to students who are registered as unclassified.
+The Criminal Justice certificate undergraduate program is available online and at various locations in Indiana, Kentucky and Ohio to students currently in associate and bachelor's programs, and also to students who are registered as unclassified.
 Degree-seeking students must earn at least nine of the 15 certificate credit hours at IWU.
 Unclassified students must complete all 15 credit hours through IWU to be eligible for the certificate.

 Proof of standard high school diploma or GED certification.

 Any five (5) Criminal Justice courses (CRJ) approved by the School of Liberal Arts.
 (See the IWU Catalog for a full listing of CRJ courses.)
 For the purpose of earning a Criminal Justice Certificate, the following courses are also considered CRJ courses: